z-adams/Tutorials/Pointers/pointers.md

 We have created `int* p`, a pointer named `p` which refers to an `int`.
 We also immediately gave it a value: the address of c, `&c` (`&` means "the address of").
-We of course already know what the address of `c` is from last time, it is `8`.
+We of course already know what the address of `c` is from the diagram, it is `8`.
 So the pointer `int* p = &c` will contain the value `8`.
 Here's what our memory looks like now: